7onn/hellofresh/README.md

 ### Endpoints

-Your application **MUST** conform to the following endpoint structure and return the HTTP status codes appropriate to each operation.
+Your application **MUST** conforms to the following endpoint structure and returns the HTTP status codes appropriate to each operation.

 Following are the endpoints that should be implemented: